irvnet/container-network/deploy-bootstrapped-nodes-example/docs/01-bootstrap-tne-network.md

+# Create a Bootstrapped Network

 ---

+Objective: In this exercise you will bootstrap a Corda network that includes 2 nodes and a notary.

+TODO:
+- add environment variables for reused resource names (cluster, acr)

 ### Use the Corda Network Bootstrapper to create nodes that communicate on a local Corda network

-- gather node.confs and bootstrapper
-- bootstrap the network and stash the directories that'll be added to the images
-- go "here" for the tutorial on provisioning a bootstrapped network

-notes:
-- add environment variables for reused resource names (cluster, acr)

 ---